 Now that you understand what it is, the next question should be “why”—why apply Agility at scale?
 Your “why” should be centered on outcomes that are important to your organization.
 For example, you might state “We are scaling Agility to make it easier to deliver Product X to meet current market demands.”
 Once you understand why you’re using or thinking of engaging in Agile Scaling for your project, program, or organization, then you are ready to explore the next steps in your Scaling journey.

-Over the last ten years supporting a multitude of government clients, we have found that three crucial factors are required for scaling success:
+Over the last ten years supporting a multitude of federal and commercial clients, we have found that three crucial factors are required for scaling success:

 - Communicate your vision consistently